 Wedding Music – Due 3 Weeks Prior to Wedding Date

-Please complete the following form and send to your assigned organist.
+Please complete the following form and send it to your assigned organist.
 You may leave blank any categories that do not apply to your wedding or for which you would like the organist to select a suitable composition.

 - Bridal Processional